Plan for Canterbury 2023-2025

 The Forum agreed that the Plan for Canterbury needs to be more agile and able to be updated (particularly the actions) as the triennium progresses.

-With this agility in mind, the plan includes both immediate priority actions, particularly in light of the upcoming general election, and longer-term priorities for the full three years of this term and beyond.
+With this agility in mind, the plan includes both immediate priority actions and longer-term priorities for the full three years of this term and beyond.

 Our vision and values